 Forth Valley College strives to improve learners' life chances ensuring that learners with a disability have the opportunity to access educational provision that, where appropriate, best matches their abilities and allows them to reach their full potential and where suitable, progress on to either mainstream provision, training or employment.
 The majority of the Access and Progression department's programmes build on learners' personal and social development, employability skills, health and wellbeing.
 College staff work with Local Authorities and other agencies to identify care leavers, disengaged young people, and learners not in a positive destination in order to put in place local interventions.
-Currently, provision for learners with severe and complex needs is delivered within our school link curriculum and some of the learners progress onto our full time Lifestart programme either on a full or part time basis.
+Currently, provision for learners with additional support needs is delivered within our school link curriculum and some of the learners' progress onto our full time Lifestart and Workstart programmes, either on a full or part time basis, or onto our Opportunities for Young People course.